Coburg, Oregon: Business

 Coburg is headquarters for Marathon Coach Corporation, a manufacturer of luxury bus conversion motorcoaches.
 Marathon Coach has a manufacturing plant in Coburg, as well as plants in Grand Prairie, Texas, and San Antonio, Florida.
 Other businesses include APEL Extrusions.

 Speed trap

 Until the practice was discontinued in 2005, Coburg's city government had generated hundreds of thousands of dollars for its budget through speeding fines at a speed trap on Interstate 5 located outside of city limits.
 By 2003, the city was raising nearly half of its $1.7 million annual budget through traffic fines.
 The speed trap was temporarily ended when Floyd Prozanski, a state legislator from Eugene, sponsored bills to make the practice against the law, effective January 2004.
 Police Chief Hudson also lost his job, following the adoption of the new law.
-However, the city annexed a segment of I-5, which enabled the continuation of some revenue from traffic fines to motorists in this area.
+However, the city annexed a segment of I-5, which enabled the city to continue raising revenue this way.